Cremorne (Vic.)

 Cremorne's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Cremorne's health outcomes show exceptional results based on AreaSearch's assessment.
+Cremorne's health outcomes show exceptional results according to AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at approximately 71% of the total population (1,863 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.
+Private health cover is exceptionally high at approximately 71% of the total population (1,863 people), compared to Greater Melbourne's 56.7% and the national average of 55.7%.

-The most prevalent medical conditions are asthma and mental health issues, affecting 9.6% and 9.5% of residents respectively.
-A significant majority, 74.5%, report being completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+The most common medical conditions are asthma and mental health issues, affecting 9.6 and 9.5% of residents respectively.
+A significant 74.5% of residents report being completely clear of medical ailments, compared to Greater Melbourne's 72.6%.
 Working-age residents have low chronic condition prevalence.
-Cremorne has a lower proportion of seniors aged 65 and over at 7.5% (196 people), compared to Greater Melbourne's 15.1%.
+Cremorne has 7.5% (196 people) of residents aged 65 and over, lower than Greater Melbourne's 15.1%.
 Health outcomes among seniors are notably strong, ranking higher than the general population nationally.

 Frequently Asked Questions - Health